 That was to change a few years later, when I was in college.

 The beginning of ratcheting down from a fascination to an interest started a couple of years ago.
 I’d taken on a freelance project that interested me because it involved writing fiction; something I hadn’t tried to do in years.
-Specifically, it the assignment was to develop an outline for a murder mystery.
+Specifically, the assignment was to develop an outline for a murder mystery.

 I wasn’t sure I could develop a murder mystery with enough believable plot twists to pass muster with fans of the genre.
 I’d never attempted anything like it, but I forged ahead.
-To make it interesting, I added a story element that reflected an interest of mine — a serial killer, whose crimes resembled the central murder in the story, who did not commit the murder in question, and who remained at large at the end of the story.
+To make it interesting, I added a story element that reflected an interest of mine — a serial killer, whose crimes resembled the central murder in the story, but who did not commit the murder in question, and remained at large at the end of the story.

-I’ll even far as to admit that I was to some degree drawn in by Bundy’s image, much like some of his victims and groupies.
+I’ll admit I was to some degree drawn in by Bundy’s image, much like some of his victims and groupies.
 And it would have stopped there, except that Rule — who knew Bundy personally — plumbed the depths of Bundy’s personality, such as it was.
 She gave equal time to the victims and their families, despite her friendship with Bundy, and didn’t shy away from what Bundy actually did to his victims.
 My research took me online, and at one of several sites on serial killers I found crime scene photographs related to Bundy’s murders, as well as post-mortem pictures of some victims.
 This time, unlike my first reading of Helter Skelter, I made myself look at the pictures of the victims, and I began seeing Bundy more as his victims probably saw him.

 I’ve written this before, but one of the most striking things I’ve found about researching cases for the LGBT Hate Crimes Project is how little information is often available about the victim.
 In some cases, where the victim or victims survived an assault or attempted murder, they may speak for themselves, unless they are minors or afraid of reprisals if they speak out.
 (Some victims are targeted because they are marginalized and less likely to speak out and report a crime against them.)
 In some cases — where the victim has been killed and was also a member of a marginalized group — the victim almost disappears, except for a fleeting sentence here or there in one news article or another, hinting at the life that existed before the crime that snuffed it out.

 Meanwhile, my research expanded to include The Encyclopedia of Serial Killers and The Serial Killer Files.
 Whenever possible, I found myself searching for more information on the victims, in some cases finding pictures of how their killers left them.
-It was like an independent immersion study course, and I came up covered slime.
+It was like an independent immersion study course, and I came up covered in slime.

 I’d never look at people or cases like this in the same way again.
 Perhaps it was the passage of time — nearly 20 years — between the nights spent reading about the Manson murders and the nights spent reading about Rader’s murders.
 I’d become a parent since then, and I read the stories about Rader’s murders through the eyes of a parent.